-a.
+- a.
 Pass active screening, including symptom screening, exposure for COVID-19, and temperature check every time they are on the premises of or enter the residence, and also attest that they are not experiencing any of the typical and atypical symptoms of COVID-19.
-Visitors will not be allowed to visit if they do not pass the screening.

-b.
-Attest to residence staff that they have been tested negative for COVID-19 within the previous 2 weeks and subsequently not tested positive, visible proof of testing is required.
-The residence is not responsible for providing the testing.
-[Identify how screening and attestation will be documented - e.g. See Appendix D)

-2. The visitor must comply with the home's infection prevention control protocols (IPAC), including proper use of masks.
+Visitors will not be allowed to visit if they do not pass the screening. - b.
+Attest to residence staff that they DO NOT have symptoms for COVID-19.
+They must also attest that they have not travelled outside of the country within the previous 2 weeks and have not come in contact with an individual that has contracted COVID-19.
+[Identify how screening and attestation will be documented e.g. See Appendix D) - 2.
+The visitor must comply with the home's infection prevention control protocols (IPAC), including proper use of masks. - a.

-a.
 Visitors should use a mask at all times if the visit is outdoors.
 If the visit is indoors, a surgical/procedure mask is required.
 Visitors are responsible for bringing their own masks.
 If the visitor does not bring their own mask, and the home is not able to provide a surgical/procedure mask, the family visitor should not be permitted inside the home.
 Essential visitors (e.g., Paramedics, OT/PT, etc.) who are provided with appropriate PPE from their employer, may enter the home.
-Retirement Life Communities will sell a surgical mask to visitors or residents for \$4.00 each.

-b.
-Education on all required protocols will be provided by the home (See Education for Visitor).

-c.
-Any non-adherence to these rules could be the basis for discontinuation of visits.

-3. The visitor must only visit the indoor/outdoor area or suite they are intending to visit, and no other resident.
+Retirement Life Communities will sell a surgical mask to visitors or residents for \$4.00 each. - b.
+Education on all required protocols will be provided by the home (See Education for Visitor). - c.
+Any non-adherence to these rules could be the basis for discontinuation of visits. - 3.
+The visitor must only visit the indoor/outdoor area or suite they are intending to visit, and no other resident. - 4.
+Essential visitors providing direct care to a resident must use a surgical/procedure mask while in the residence, including while visiting the resident that does not have COVID-19 in their room. - 5.
+Essential visitors who are in contact with a resident who is suspect or confirmed with COVID-19, must wear appropriate PPE in accordance with Directive #5 and Directive #1.
+This includes contact and droplet precautions (gloves, face shield or goggles, gown, and surgical/procedure mask).

-PREPARED BY: RETIREMENT LIFE COM IMUNITIES
+PREPARED BY: RETIREMENT LIFE COMMUN IITIES

-REVIEWED: Revised:

-REVIEWED: Revised:
+REVIEWED: REVISED:

+Reviewed: REVISED:

-REVIEWED: Revised:
+REVIEWED: REVISED:

-Ai
+Li

-Reviewed: Revised: JUNE 16, 2020
+REVIEWED: REVISED: JUNE 16, 2020, SEPT 2020